SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 My practice has helped me loosen and soften around these things quite a lot.
 Much of my practice has been Budddhist, and Buddhist-adjacent, of various flavours.
 I'm particularly fond of some flavours of Zen and their focus on living a good enough, ordinary, life.
 I've also soaked in various flavours of philosophy and psychology, trying to find my way through.

-These days "at the office" can mean many things.
+"At the office" can mean many things.
 A few floors of a skyscraper.
 A hot desk at a co-working space.
 A room at home with a standing desk.
 All these of I consider "at the office" for this book: the place where we do our work.

 We're going cover a couple of aspect of work: me, my team, and my organisation.
 For each one we'll look at how secular dharma intersects with it, and how it can help: identity, conflict, right livelihood.
 We'll also link to it to Daniel Pink's theory of motivation: autonomy, mastery and purpose.

 ...

 Writing this tiny book is part of my practice.
-I'm down with (I think Dogen's) idea that everything is your main practice.
+I'm down with the idea that everything is your main practice.

 I'm also down with Austin Kleon and his idea of "write the book you want to read."

 ...

-Some links to Stephen Batchelor’s ten theses of secular dharma
+Some thematic links to Stephen Batchelor’s ten theses of secular dharma.

 - Each person, **in each moment**, has the potential to be more awake, responsive and free.
 - The practice of the dharma is as much concerned with how one speaks, **acts and works in the public realm** as with how one performs spiritual exercises in private.